 Let Your Observations Guide You

 Think about each of your children individually.
-What do they love?
 What engages each one’s attention like nothing else?
 Use your observations to create tools that help them stay occupied while you are working with the others.
 Finding safe, reliable ways to keep little hands and minds busy when you need it will go a long way.
-Oak Meadow’s Pinterest boards are full of helpful activity ideas.
+One idea is to create a “Choice Time’ bag.
+This is a bag filled with rotating activities (no more than 3 at a time) that students can choose to engage with at a special ‘choice time’ during the day.
+Choosing fun activities that your student can do only during this time will keep their interest high and will allow you to focus your attention elsewhere.
+For additional inspiration, Oak Meadow’s Pinterest boards are full of helpful activity ideas.

 Create a Predictable but Flexible Rhythm

 By using your children’s own rhythms as a starting point for the whole family’s rhythm, you can maximize the chance of success.
 When everyone in the family knows what to expect, less time is spent in communication about what each day will hold.
 Provide a general rhythm to guide the whole family.
 Perhaps your homeschool rhythm flows best around mealtimes, naptimes, and bedtimes.
 Post a simple chart of your rhythm that everyone can understand and try to follow.
-If you try something and it doesn’t work, use that information to adjust your approach and continue moving forward.
+Or have your student create a checklist of what is due each day so they can move through activities with needing to involve the parent—plus you may find that your student enjoys having the ability to choose how they want to approach the day.
+If you try something and it doesn’t work, use that information to adjust and continue moving forward.

 Capitalize on Their Independence